UtrechtUniversity/SWORDS-UU/collect_variables/README.md

 ### Gather howfairis variables

 In this step, howfairis variables are retrieved.
 To do this, execute the file **howfairis_variables.py**.
-Note: The output concatenates the howfairis variables to the whole repository data.
-By doing so, it is possible to reuse this file to gather GitHub variables based on this file.
 There are 2 arguments that can be passed.

 - `--input`: The file name of the repositories.
 Default value: `../collect_repositories/results/repositories_filtered.csv`
 - `--output`: The file name of the output.
 Default value: `results/repositories_howfairis.csv`